gyalmo/AVR-LM35/README.md

 Assuming that LM35 is connected to ADC 4 ,

--Clk /64,
+- Clk /64,

--Internal Vref and
+- Internal Vref and

--Right justified
+- Right justified